Zamiell/typescript-faq/README.md

-# FAQ
+# TypeScript FAQ

 <!-- markdownlint-disable MD033 -->

 ## Introduction

-I have been heavily using TypeScript since 2019.
+I have been heavily using [TypeScript](https://www.typescriptlang.org/) since 2019.
 This is a collectible of my opinions and interpretations of current best-practices in the ecosystem.

 <br>